aarushirc14/PieceWise-Chess-Game-Detection/README.md

 Additionally, please delete the `runs` folder.
 It contains the 25 epoch - standard weight model we trained and will not be replaced by new training, as the best model is kept and utilized.

 Once these changes have been made, please follow the instructions explained in `Commands to Run`.
 Training should be quicker, however, the results will not be reflective of the performance we were able to achieve.

-Thank you so much for the semester, have a great summer!